-→ Increasing the share of electric vehicles from 1 % to 10 % by December 31, 2025
+→ Increasing the share of electric vehicles from 1% to 10% by December 31, 2025

-Status: As of December 31, 2021, the share of electric vehicles is 6 % and that of hybrid vehicles 37 %, resulting in a combined share of electric and hybrid vehicles in the fleet as a whole of 43 %.
-The installation of the company's own charging stations at its headquarters suggests that this figure will rise even further.
+Status: As of December 31, 2021, the share of electric vehicles in the USU fleet is 6% and that of hybrid vehicles 37%, resulting in a combined share of electric and hybrid vehicles in the USU fleet as a whole of 43%.
+The installation of the company's own charging stations at its respective locations suggests that this figure will rise even further.
+In 2022, the share of electric vehicles in the USU fleet was already 12% and that of hybrid vehicles 49%, resulting in a combined share of electric and hybrid vehicles in the USU fleet as a whole of 61%.

-→ Reduce annual electricity consumption by 2 %.
+→ Reduce annual electricity consumption by 2%

-Status: From 2019 to 2020, the total electricity consumption of the USU Group Germany (not including Munich) remained virtually unchanged at the same low level of the previous year, 3.6 %, as a result of the ongoing centralization of Group IT and the associated centralization of IT hardware, including the selection of more energy-efficient IT hardware components (such as servers, air conditioning, laptops).
+Status: From 2020 to 2021, the total electricity consumption of the USU Group Germany (not including Munich) declined by 4.3% as a result of the ongoing centralization of Group IT and the associated centralization of IT hardware, including the selection of more energy-efficient IT hardware components (such as servers, air conditioning, laptops).
+And including the international Group subsidiaries/locations, USU reduced its power consumption by 2.4% despite the first-time inclusion of the US subsidiary USU Solutions Inc. and its Boston site.
 This positive trend will be retained or improved moving ahead.